thesofproject/sof-docs/algos/tdfb/time_domain_fixed_beamformer.rst

    cd $SOF_WORKSPACE/sof/tools/tune/tdfb
    octave --gui &

-In the Octave shell enter the next commands or create a short script (e.g. ex_line.m) and run it.
-Remember to end the lines with semicolon to avoid long prints of internal data structures.
+In the Octave shell, enter the following commands or create a short script (such as ``ex_line.m``) and run it.
+Remember to end each line with a semicolon to avoid long prints of internal data structures.

 .. code-block:: octave